 There is significant policy focus on the human capital of the nation's STEM teachers.
-This is motivated both by a desire to improve STEM outcomes for students in K-12 schools and college (e.g., President's Council of Advisors on Science and Technology, 2010) and by the vast body of empirical evidence showing the importance of teacher quality for student achievement (Aaronson et al., 2007; Goldhaber & Hansen, 2013; Rivkin et al., 2005).1 One way that states try to ensure a high-quality teacher workforce is by requiring teacher candidates to pass licensure tests, often of both their basic skills and content knowledge, as a requirement for receiving a teaching license.
-Although several studies (e.g., Clotfelter et al., 2007; Goldhaber & Hansen, 2010; Goldhaber, 2007) find modest positive correlations between teacher performance on licensure exams and student math achievement gains in elementary grades, there is little evidence on whether licensure tests provide a useful "signal" of the future quality of secondary STEM teachers.
+This is motivated both by a desire to improve STEM outcomes for students in K-12 schools and college (e.g., President's Council of Advisors on Science and Technology, 2010) and by the vast body of empirical evidence showing the importance of teacher quality for student achievement (Aaronson, Barrow, & Sander, 2007; Goldhaber & Hansen, 2013; Rivkin, Hanushek, & Kain, 2005).1 One way that states try to ensure a high-quality teacher workforce is by requiring teacher candidates to pass licensure tests, often of both their basic skills and content knowledge, as a requirement for receiving a teaching license.
+Although several studies (e.g., Clotfelter, Ladd, & Vigdor, 2007; Goldhaber & Hansen, 2010; Goldhaber, 2007) find modest positive correlations between teacher performance on licensure exams and student math achievement gains in elementary grades, there is little evidence on whether licensure tests provide a useful "signal" of the future quality of secondary STEM teachers.
 Moreover, there is no existing evidence about whether teacher licensure test scores are predictive of longer-term student outcomes like course taking in STEM fields.

-In this paper we use data from Washington State to investigate whether STEM teachers with higher licensure test scores are also more effective at improving student outcomes.
-We focus on three subject/grade combinations-middle school (seventh-eighth grade) math,
+In this paper we use data from Washington State to investigate whether STEM teachers with higher licensure test scores are also